operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 #### 2. Register types with framework scheme
 The next step is to register your operator's scheme with the framework's dynamic client.
-To do this, you need to create a list struct for your custom resource and pass the list object and the object's addToScheme function to the framework's AddToFrameworkScheme function.
+To do this, you need to create a list struct for your custom resource and pass the list object and the object's addToScheme function to the framework's [AddToFrameworkScheme][scheme-link] function.
 For our example memcached-operator, it looks like this:
 ```
 memcachedList := &cachev1alpha1.MemcachedList{